-- Dwelling houses on lots created in an earlier subdivision that was subject to a s94 / s7.11 contribution, except where development involves subdivision of the lot(s) or an increase in population density. - Development exempted from s7.11 contributions by a direction made by the Minister for Planning under s7.17 of the EP&A Act.11 - Social housing, affordable housing, or 'key worker housing'12. - Public infrastructure to be carried out by or on behalf of any public authority including Council. - A change of land use not involving the creation of any of the following: - (i) additional lots; - (ii) additional dwellings; - (iii) increased population; - (iv) increased commercial and/or industrial floor space; or - (v) for the purpose of a home based business.
+- Dwelling houses on lots created in an earlier subdivision that was subject to a s94 / s7.11 contribution, except where development involves subdivision of the lot(s) or an increase in population density. - Development exempted from s7.11 contributions by a direction made by the Minister for Planning under s7.17 of the EP&A Act.
+11 - Social housing, affordable housing, or 'key worker housing' 12 that is to be dedicated to Council 13. - Public infrastructure to be carried out by or on behalf of any public authority including Council. - A change of land use not involving the creation of any of the following: - (i) additional lots; - (ii) additional dwellings; - (iii) increased population; - (iv) increased commercial and/or industrial floor space; or - (v) for the purpose of a home based business.